Dokli/TicTacToe/README.md

-# Workflow Convention
+# Workflow convention

-dev-branch: (feature/*, draft/*, hotfix/*) -> pom snapshots
+integration-branch (per sprint): from main, back to main dev-branches (feature/*, draft/*): from integration, back to integration hotfix-branch (hotfix/*): from main, back to main
-main-branch: triggers jr file upload -> pom snapshots
+main-branch: triggers jr file upload
-release-branch: triggers junit tests, jr file -> new pom version
+release-branch: from main-> new pom version

+# Commit naming convention

+begin with
+- fix
+- hotfix
+- add
+- remove